Category: Desserts

 That’s the Way the Strawberry Cake Crumb-les

-Right about now my weekly trip to the farmer’s market starts in the line, 30 minutes before it opens, at the P&K Strawberry stand.
-Yep, the strawberries from this family farm in Moss Landing are that good.
-As much as I like them out of hand, I can’t resist trying recipes that take advantage of these ruby-colored gems.
+My weekly trip to the farmer’s market starts with lining up at the P&K Strawberry stand 30 minutes before the market even opens.
+Yep, the strawberries from this family farm in Moss Landing are THAT good.
+Even though they are freakin’ delicious out of hand, I love trying recipes that highlight the ruby-colored gems.

 This Strawberry Crumb Cake from Cambrea Bakes landed on my “Definitely making this” list the first time I saw it.
-Three delectable layers, starting with a fine crumbed cake reminiscent of buttery pound cake that’s topped with a layer of berries, bound by a squeeze of lemon juice, a bit of flour, and a touch of sugar.
-The cake is then finished with a generous, crispy, crumb topping.
+Three delectable layers, starting with a finely crumbed cake reminiscent of buttery pound cake topped with a layer of berries, bound by a squeeze of lemon juice, and a bit of flour and sugar.
+The cake is then finished with a generous, buttery crumb topping.
 It’s gorgeous and yummy.

 Keys to Success

 The crumb topping is classic flour, butter, and sugar.
-After mixing the ingredients together, so it looks like a mish-mash of clumps, spread it on a small plate and put it in the freezer for 10-15 minutes or however long it takes to assemble the rest of the ingredients.
-Chilling the crumb topping ensures it won’t melt during baking such that you end up with a nice crunchy, buttery top.
-If you are nuts about nuts you could throw a handful of chopped pecans or walnuts into the crumb.
+Combine the ingredients until it looks like a mish-mash of clumps, spread it on a small plate, and put it in the freezer for 10-15 minutes or however long it takes to assemble the remaining ingredients.
+Chilling the crumb topping ensures it won’t melt during baking so you end up with a nice crunchy, buttery top.
+If you are nuts about nuts, throw a handful of chopped pecans or walnuts into the crumb.

 Dice the berries and add the sugar and flour.
 Use fresh berries, not frozen, which have too much liquid.
 I added blueberries to the mix just for a little color pop and because I had some.
 My tweak would be to add a little more fruit (I love berries), I would scale up to 2 cups of fruit, I’ll let you know how it goes, it may throw off baking time and cake. *Instead of adding more fresh strawberries add 1-2 tablespoons of strawberry jam to bump up the berry flavor.